vlandham/captainzbook/index.md

 <a href=""><img src="{{ site.url }}/images/cover.jpg"></a>

-Captain Z and the Treasure of Castle Island is available in [paperback on Amazon]().
+Captain Z and the Treasure of Castle Island is available in [paperback on Amazon]() or [CreateSpace](https://www.createspace.com/4981594).

 ## The Authors